highcharts/node-export-server/README.md

   - `{boolean} noLogo`: If **true**, only prints version information without the logo.

-- `printUsage(noLogo)`: Prints the usage information for CLI arguments.
+- `printUsage(defaultConfig, noLogo)`: Prints the usage information for CLI arguments.
 If required, it can list properties recursively.

+  - `{Object} defaultConfig` - Default configuration object for reference.
   - `{boolean} noLogo`: If **true**, only prints version information without the logo.

 - `printVersion()`: Prints the Highcharts Export Server logo, version and license information.